Author

 Inflatable Cold Plunge Tubs: An Honest Review

-Most inflatable cold plunge tubs are the same $80-$300 white-label product under invented brand names, with underpowered '1HP' chillers.
+Most inflatable cold plunge tubs are the same $80-$300 white-label product with underpowered '1HP' chillers.
 When one is fine, and what fails.

 Quick answer: Most inflatable cold plunge tubs sold under dozens of brand names are the same white-label product from a handful of factories, priced $80 to $300, and the '1HP chiller' often bundled with them is usually overrated and underpowered for anything but a mild climate.
 An inflatable is genuinely fine for testing the habit or for travel.
 It is a weak bet as your permanent, year-round plunge.